 Since people are cheap, firms must abuse their employees to produce cheap products.
 When was the last time you asked how much employees who produced a product you wanted to buy were paid?
 You probably only asked how much it cost you because you are just as self-centered.
 If firms don't abuse their employees, their competitors would.
 You'd then would pick them in the marketplace.

 You may think that a good firm would cut its margins to pay its employees more.
 If they do, they would have less money than their competitors to grow, market, and innovate.
 In comparison, firms that continue to treat their employees like cattle would be able to make cheaper products, sell more, and use the margins to market heavily and innovate.
 The more they succeed, the more people like you would invest in them.
 Their stocks would skyrocket, which would make you like them even more.
 Thus, you are part of the problem.
-It is because you wanted to buy cheap products that firms were incentivized to treat their employees like cattle.
+It is partly because you want to buy cheap products that firms are incentivized to treat their employees like cattle.

 The love of money is, in fact, the root of all evil.